michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

 > What you are seeing here is a rule that is looking for any dns queries that are longer than 180 characters as that would be somewhat suspicious.
 When I hit the publish button that is going to be sent into a Kafka topic and picked up by the sigma stream processor which will start looking for that pattern in the DNS topic.

-6. Go to the DNS tab.
+6. Go to the Detection tab and click on the DNS menu.

 > The sigma streams processor is currently configured to put any matching records into a new topic called `dns-detection`.
 As you can see there is nothing in there.
 This means nothing is matching.
 Actually I can go back to my sigma UI and click on the DNS Data tab and see that gray represents record flow in the topic and red represents detections.